 2.5.7 System for fortification of food grains and their costing and logistics arrangement.

-The Department has taken initiative for fortification of food grains through TATA TRUSTS.
-Presently, the process is going on.
+The Food Civil Supplies & Consumer Affairs Department, Govt. of Tripura was taken initiative for fortification of food grains through TATA TRUSTS.

 2.5.8 Challenges faced and plan to overcome them: